jon-torres/Hover-A-Sketch/README.md

 # HOVER-A-SKETCH

-This is a Etch-A-Sketch project using vanilla HTML/CSS/JS.
+This is a Etch-A-Sketch project using vanilla HTML/CSS/JS.<br>
-That was a greap opportunity to learn how to create dynamically growing elements using vanilla DOM Manipulation and flexbox with minor HTML hard-coded elements.
+That was a great opportunity to learn how to create dynamically growing elements using vanilla DOM Manipulation and flexbox with minor HTML hardcoded elements.